 In the past when I have been sick I kept up with my normal activities and subsisted on cold medicine.
 I would try and fight the sickness instead of allowing it to pass through me.
 As a result I stayed sick much longer than needed and I would often get sick again soon after.
 These days I know that rest is key.
-On my way back from Ventura I stopped at the market and picked up everything I’d need for several days at home.
-When I got back I rescheduled clients and got my classes covered.
-I surrendered.

 As a few of you know I have been tinkering around in the kitchen making herbal medicine for the last few months.
 I’ve developed a few tinctures and essences just for my own use to learn about the process and get to know more intimately the effects of particular plants.
 Towards the end of my cold I developed a cough and decided to make a cough syrup and see how it went.
 I am happy to report it works really well and I’ve been looking forward to sharing this simple recipe with you.